jacobeisenstein/language-change-tutorial/README.md

 source activate time_tutorial # activate the environment
 ```

-You can then launch the first notebook:
+You can then launch a notebook as follows:

 ```
-cd notebooks
+cd ic2s2-notebooks
 jupyter-notebook HappierOnTheWeekend.ipynb
 ```

-The fourth notebook requires you to install [pyhawkes](https://github.com/slinderman/pyhawkes).
-This works on linux via `pip install --user pyhawkes autograd`, but I'm not having consistent success with this on mac.
-If you have trouble, you may want to clone the repo directly: https://github.com/slinderman/pyhawkes
+The `FollowTheLeader.ipynb` notebook requires you to install [pyhawkes](https://github.com/slinderman/pyhawkes) using `pip install --user pyhawkes autograd`.
+If you have trouble, you may want to clone the repo directly [here](https://github.com/slinderman/pyhawkes).

 # Data